OAIE/oaie-sketch/README.md

 - open sketch.html in browser

 ## Features
-- shows each operation as graph node
+- shows each operation as graph node (path, operationId, summary, parameters)
-- shows each scheam as graph node
+- shows each schema as graph node (name, description, properties)
-- shows each relation as graph arrow
+- shows each relation as graph arrow (array-relations as dotted)
 - dragging for graph nodes
+- mass-move to make space for new content (up/down arrows in operation)
 - quick action buttons for adding properties and schemas
 - clicking schemas or properties will scroll the document
 - detects changes and colors sync buttons